The Virtual Currency Regulation Review: Cayman Islands

 Both originating and beneficiary VASPs must produce transaction information to a competent authority where requested in a written notice.

-In addition, under amendments to the Monetary Authority Law (2016 Revision) and the Monetary Authority (Administrative Fines) Regulations 2017, CIMA will have the power to impose administrative fines for non-compliance with the AML Regulations.
+In addition, under amendments to the Monetary Authority Act (2020 Revision) and the Monetary Authority (Administrative Fines) Regulations 2019, CIMA will have the power to impose administrative fines for non-compliance with certain provisions of the AML Regulations and the VASPA.

-The penalties under the PCL for the offences described in Section IV are on summary conviction, a fine of CI$15,000 or imprisonment for a term of two years, or both; or on conviction on indictment, to imprisonment for a term of 14 years or to a fine, or both.
+The penalties under the PCA for the offences described in Section IV are, on summary conviction, a fine of CI$15,000 or imprisonment for a term of two years, or both; or, on conviction on indictment, imprisonment for a term of 14 years or a fine, or both.

-Section 19 of the Terrorism Law (TL) makes it an offence to solicit, receive or provide property with the intention that it be used, or having reasonable cause to suspect that it may be used, for the purposes of terrorism.
+Section 19 of the Terrorism Act (TA) makes it an offence to solicit, receive or provide property with the intention that it be used, or having reasonable cause to suspect that it may be used, for the purposes of terrorism.

 Regulation of exchanges

-The Stock Exchange Company Law was introduced to regulate traditional stock exchanges.
+The Stock Exchange Company Act was introduced to regulate traditional stock exchanges.

 Securities are defined to include securities of all descriptions, including virtual assets that constitute securities.
-As there is no further definition of securities under the Stock Exchange Company Law, reference must be made to the list of securities in the SIBL.
+As there is no further definition of securities under the Stock Exchange Company Act, reference must be made to the list of securities in the SIBA.
 The characteristics of each virtual asset offered must be considered to determine whether or not it constitutes a security.

 Whether a stock exchange is operating within the Cayman Islands will need to be determined based on the operations of the exchange: for instance, where its employees and servers are located.

-The PCL applies to all Cayman-domiciled virtual asset trading platforms, which will need to ensure that they implement policies and procedures to avoid breaching the PCL.
+The PCA applies to all Cayman-domiciled virtual asset trading platforms, which will need to ensure that they implement policies and procedures to avoid breaching the PCA.

 An exchange conducting business that is considered to be RFB will be required to comply with the AML Regulations.
 As stated earlier, RFB includes virtual asset services.